martienssenlab/maize-code/README.md

 - __MaizeCode_combined_analysis.sh__\
 Splits the samplefile into ChIP and RNA samples\
 For ChIP samples:\
-Does IDR analysis of both replicates with idr (if both are present in the samplefile)\
-Makes a single file, merging all peaks from all samples with bedtools merge\
+Makes a single file, merging all selected peaks from all samples with bedtools merge\
 Gets distance of each peak to the closest region from the regionfile with bedtools closest (default all genes annotated in the reference)\
 Creates an Upset plot to show overlap among the different samples, highlighting the peaks in gene bodies (using `MaizeCode_R_Upset.r` script)\
 ___Other analyses to add:___\
-Calculates differential peaks between the different tissues (if the same mark is present in different tissue)\
+Calculates differential peaks between the different tissues (if the same mark is present in different tissue) _in progress_\
 For RNA samples: ___NOT DONE YET, but expectations are:___\
 Calls differentially expressed genes\
 Then, it combines both types of data: ___NOT DONE YET, but expectations are:___\